hachyderm/community/community.hachyderm.io/content/en/docs/account-types/application.md

 ---
-title: "Specialized Account Verification"
+title: "Specialized Account Verification with Hachyderm"
-linkTitle: "Verification"
+linkTitle: "Verify with Hachyderm"
 weight: 20
 description: >
-  How to be a verified, specialized account.
+  How to become a verified, specialized, account with Hachyderm.
 ---

 ## Who should verify?